lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 [ValueOf](https://golang.org/src/reflect/value.go?s=70173:70206#L2337) and returned as [Value](https://golang.org/src/reflect/value.go?s=1328:2547#L27).
 [Value](https://golang.org/src/reflect/value.go?s=1328:2547#L27) now offers the possibility to find out more about the value.
-In the function it is checked what [Kind](https://golang.org/src/reflect/type.go?s=8409:8423#L220) the value is and whether this is a function.
+The function checks what [Kind](https://golang.org/src/reflect/type.go?s=8409:8423#L220) the value is and whether it is a function.

 The return values of the function are first the